-Final exam History of Design and Domestic Culture (50%): written exam on the content of lectures 8-14 (mix of closed questions).
+Final exam History of Design and Domestic Culture: written exam on the content of lectures 8-14 (mix of closed questions).

-Final exam history of architecture (50%): written exam on the content of lectures 7-12 (mix of closed questions).
+Final exam History of Modern and Contemporary Architecture: written exam on the content of lectures 7-12 (mix of closed questions).

 The weighted average of the (constituent) examinations must be at least 6.0 (= a pass).
 For both exams a mark below 6.0 is not allowed.

 A resit/ rewrite can be done for constituent examinations which are failed.
 As far as applicable all resits/ rewrites take place at the same time, after the final (constituent) examination.